CAREERS IN SOCIAL WORK 2: Daniel Kamins (MS’08)

 Being grounded in both clinical and community fundamentals has been incredibly helpful in the jobs I’ve had since graduate school.

-Did your field placements at CUSSW support your professional development?
+Did your practicum placements at CUSSW support your professional development?

 During my first year, I was placed at Kingsboro Psychiatric Center, in Brooklyn.
 This internship was challenging in that I was new to the field of working with acutely psychotic patients.
 If anything, it was a dissuasion to pursuing clinical social work.
 It did, however, teach me to handle situations where the clients show very little progress.
 I also had a supervisor who was not always helpful so had to learn to advocate for myself in the face of adversity.
 Handling difficult clients and advocating for myself have both proved to be useful skills in the long run.